SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 :::

 ::: good
-Figure: Good Example {Clear key-value pairs make it easy to understand and extract the metadata.}
+Figure: Good Example of clear key-value pairs make it easy to understand and extract the metadata.
 :::